Joshuajaeger/Joshuajaeger.github.io/_news/announcement_6.md

     ---

 <a href="https://doi.org/10.1111/add.16104">DOI: 0.1111/add.16104</a>
-(I can' t believe it but the article is behind a paywall.
+(So sorry for the fkn paywall.
 Just message me and I'll send it.)

 **Aims**